Frequently Asked Questions

 - The main course person must confirm when requesting files that both students are ready for the next file.

-- As from Feb 2017 any student who is under 16 or who is working via an educational facility/organisation must work via an appointed person / responsible adult with the Lingfield office.
+- As from Feb 2017 any student who is under 16 or who is working via an educational facility/organisation must work through an ‘appointed person’ / ‘responsible adult’ who will be the main contact person for the Lingfield office.

-- The appointed person must oversee the course personally and must use the correct procedures.
+- The appointed person must oversee the course personally and must use the correct procedures – the studentsmust work through this person if they wish to request files and send in work.

 - The appointed person must confirm that each student is ready for files prior to requesting them.
 This must be confirmed with the office in the request.